shopsys/shopsys/project-base/storefront/README.md

 # Shopsys Platform StoreFront

-All related Storefront documentation is available in documentation of Shopsys Platform in section [Storefront](https://docs.shopsys.com/storefront).
+Storefront documentation is available in the documentation of Shopsys Platform in the section [Storefront](https://docs.shopsys.com/storefront).